HenryHeng91/pjl-connect-bmad/docs/prd.md

 ## Epic 1: Foundation & Core Administration
 **Goal:** Establish the core application foundation, including Telegram authentication and the back-office modules for managing carriers and services, enabling initial data setup.

+### **Story 1.0: Initial Project Setup & Credentials**
+* **As a** Project Admin, **I want** to configure all required third-party service credentials, **so that** the development agent can integrate with external APIs without being blocked.
+* **Acceptance Criteria:**
+    1. Placeholders for Telegram Bot API credentials are created in the project's configuration.
+    2. Placeholders for AWS credentials are created in the project's configuration.
+    3. The application is configured to read these credentials from the environment.

 ### **Story 1.1: Project Scaffolding & Database Setup**
 * **As a** Developer, **I want** a new Laravel project initialized with a MySQL database connection, **so that** I have a clean and stable foundation to build the application on.
 * **Acceptance Criteria:**